25% off on first order withAPEX25

 Client Installation

-Setting up More Villagers on your Minecraft launcher requires either Forge or Fabric, depending on your desired setup.
-Once you’ve installed it, review the instructions below to begin using the mod.
+Setting up More Villagers on the Minecraft launcher requires either Forge or Fabric installed first, depending on the version downloaded.

-1. Open your Minecraft launcher and press Installations near the top of your screen.
+1. Open your Minecraft launcher and click Installations near the top.

 Minecraft Installations

-2. Locate your previously installed modded profile, then click its Folder icon.
+2. Locate the modded profile and click its Folder icon.

 Minecraft Modded Profile

-4. Proceed to drag and drop the More Villagers file in this folder.
+4. Drag and drop the More Villagers file into the mods folder.

 More Villagers Client Installation